aaronlab/Unlocker/README.md

   - The default value is `0.3`
   - This is the duration for the `animation` to make `the slider fully filled`.

-- `content: Content`:
+- `content: (CGFloat) -> Content`:

-  - This is the custom view inside of the slider.
+  - This is the custom view inside of the slider, which escapes with the width of the slider drag gesture.

 - `completion: (() -> Void)? = nil`: